 As shown in Table 1, the outer weights predict the extent of the relation between the individual indicators and the respective latent constructs.
 Figure 1 also represents the structural model for the study derived through partial least square-structural equation modelling.
 For Engagement with Portfolio Companies (EPC), the outer weights are fairly robust and nearly constant, where EPC2 has the highest outer weight of 0.410, EPC1 outer weight of 0.383, and EPC3 outer weight of 0.378.
 This indicates that all three measures are instrumental in capturing the level of interaction with the portfolio companies, with EPC2 contributing slightly more to the construct.
 Regarding the outer weights for ESG Policy and Integration (ESGPI), the importance shows a slightly lower contribution than EPC, where ESGPI1 has a contribution of 0.395, ESGPI2 has a contribution of 0.384 and ESGPI3 with 0.360.
 These values show that the indicators fairly represent ESG policy and its incorporation into the firm's strategic management and decision-making.
-However, there is a slight difference in the relative significance of each.

 However, for outer weights, the values are nearly equal for ESGRD1 with 0.377, ESGRD2 with 0.364, and ESGRD3 with 0.370, which show an equal emphasis on the reporting and disclosure of ESG.
 Sustainable Business Performance (SBP) revealed the lowest outer weight among its indices, which are SBP1 (0.288) and SBP2 (0.290), having the highest contribution, while SBM3 (0.274) and SBM4 (0.286) contribute a tad lesser.
 This infers that even though all the indices are important, their combined impact is less than that of the other constructs.
-It can also be Social Responsibility that (SR) has comparatively higher variability: SR3 = 0.454, SR2 = 0.419, and SR1 = 0.281.
+It can also be seen that Social Responsibility (SR) has comparatively higher variability: SR3 = 0.454, SR2 = 0.419, and SR1 = 0.281.
 The correlations between social responsibility and the ESG-related items (ESG Policy, Engagement, and Reporting) are all precisely 1.000 in the outer weights, suggesting complete moderation of these associations.
-This implies that social responsibility is important in modeling institutional investment practices' effect sustainable business performance.
+This implies that social responsibility is important in modeling institutional investment practices' effect on sustainable business performance.

+Quality Criteria

-Quality Criteria Table 2: Quality Criteria
+Table 2: Quality Criteria

-R-square R-square adjusted Sustainable Business Performance 0.685 0.679
+R-square R-square adjusted

+Sustainable Business Performance 0.685 0.679

+The R-square value of 0.685 for Sustainable include ESG policy and integ gration, engagement of